Legislation

 -

-Like coyote hunting, "nuisance" animals can be killed at any time of the year which results in animals being killed when they are tending to their young.
+Like coyote hunting, "nuisance" animals can be killed at any time of the year resulting in animals being killed when they are tending to their young.

 -

-There are no standards by which a "nuisance" animal must be killed--they are drowned, bludgeoned and subjected to a host of other gruesome methods.
+There are no standards by which a "nuisance" animal must be killed.
+They are often drowned.

 -